Located at 132 North Main Street is the Federal-style building known as the James-Lorah Memorial Home.

 In 1844, he built the James-Lorah House, listed on the National Register of Historic Places in 1972.
 Personal life and family

 Chapman’s first wife was Rebecca Stewart (1800–1837).
 Their children were Elizabeth, Mary Rebecca, Henry A., and Thomas Stewart.
 Elizabeth married the diplomat Colonel Timothy Bigelow Lawrence, son of the extremely wealthy Abbott Lawrence.
 Mary Rebecca married William Robert Mercer, son of Colonel John Francis Mercer, son of former Maryland governor John Francis Mercer.
-Upon Lawrence’s early death, the childless Elizabeth inherited and moved in with the Mercer family, lavishly supporting their children, especially Henry Chapman Mercer who became her travelling companion.
+Upon Lawrence’s early death, the childless Elizabeth inherited and moved in with the Mercer family, lavishly supporting their children, especially Henry Chapman Mercer who became her traveling companion.

 Chapman’s second wife was Nancy Findlay Shunk, daughter of Governor Francis R. Shunk and Jane, who herself was the daughter of Governor William Findlay.
 Their children were Fanny and Arthur.
 Nancy’s sister Elizabeth married Congressman Charles Brown, their children included a future state Attorney General Francis Shunk Brown.